weweb-assets/ww-chat/AI.md

 -   Date separators with "Today", "Yesterday", or date labels, fully customizable
 -   Empty message state with customizable text and styling
 -   File attachments with image preview support
--   Auto-scrolling to latest messages
+-   Auto-scrolling to latest messages with configurable behavior (smooth or instant)
 -   Context menu support via right-click events on messages
 -   Fixed-height textarea with scroll support and hover/focus state styling
 -   Shift+Enter support for multiline messages